rerun-io/rerun/DESIGN.md

 #### Sentences
 Short, single-sentence text do NOT end in a period.

-Multi-sentece text ALWAYS ends in a period.
+Multi-sentence text ALWAYS ends in a period.

 #### Casing
 We prefer normal casing, and avoid Title Casing.